-- Board Oversight the Board's IOC holds the primary responsibility, as enumerated in its charter, of overseeing the Company's cybersecurity program.
-Cybersecurity is a standing agenda item at each IOC meeting, which includes discussion on operational technology cyber risk, a cybersecurity update from the CISO and/or CIDO, and review of a corporate cybersecurity scorecard and other performance indicators.
-In addition, the IOC meets with the CISO in executive session on a regular basis with no other members of management present, and has also met with the CIDO, to whom the CISO directly reports, in executive session with no other members of management present. - Cybersecurity Council which is comprised of members of senior management, meets at least six times annually to receive reports on the state of PSEG's cybersecurity program, provide guidance on the strategic direction of the program, discuss emerging cybersecurity issues and maintenance of the cybersecurity scorecard to measure performance of key risk indicators.
-The Cybersecurity Council ensures that senior management, and ultimately, the Board, is given the information required to exercise proper oversight over cybersecurity risks and that escalation procedures are followed. - The CIDO has overall management responsibility for cybersecurity. - Documented corporate practice to ensure delineated cybersecurity incidents, or potential incidents, are escalated promptly to senior management.
+- Board Oversight: The Board's IOC holds the primary responsibility, as enumerated in its charter, of overseeing the Company's cybersecurity program and assessing overall compliance through active, independent, and critical oversight.
+Cybersecurity is a standing agenda item at each IOC meeting, which includes discussion on operational technology (OT) and information technology (IT) cyber risks, cybersecurity updates from the CISO and/or CIDO, and reviews of a corporate cybersecurity scorecard and other performance indicators.
+In addition, the IOC meets with the CISO in Executive Session. - Cybersecurity Council: Comprised of members of senior management and meets at least six times annually to receive reports on the state of PSEG's cybersecurity program, provide guidance on the strategic direction of the program, and discuss emerging cybersecurity issues, and review the cybersecurity scorecard to measure performance of key risk indicators.
+The Cybersecurity Council ensures that senior management, and ultimately, the Board, is given the information required to exercise proper oversight over cybersecurity risks and that escalation procedures are followed. - Management Responsibility: The CIDO has overall management responsibility for cybersecurity, including the assessment and management of material risks to the Company from cybersecurity threats. - Documentation: Documented corporate practices provide that, delineated cybersecurity incidents, or potential incidents, must be escalated promptly to senior management.